Kekhe/flutter-messaging-app/README.md

 ### **Technologies Used**

-Firebase: Backend services for authentication, real-time database, and cloud storage.
+• Firebase: Backend services for authentication, real-time database, and cloud storage.
-Flutter: Cross-platform framework for building the mobile application.
+• Flutter: Cross-platform framework for building the mobile application.
-Dart: The programming language for Flutter development.
+•Dart: The programming language for Flutter development.